gamblevore/speedie/Documentation/Speed.md

 Well... first, lets ask something: **Are we are talking about C++ or C-- ??**.

-_C--_ is when you take `C++`, treat it like `C` (no templates, no RTTI, exceptions, etc), and then avoid doing `C`-level functions like malloc/free.
+`C--` is when you take `C++`, treat it like `C` (no templates, no RTTI, exceptions, etc), and then avoid doing `C`-level functions like malloc/free.

 And so all you are left with is, is a subset of `C`, doing work on pointers and doing math-operations.
-In that case, Speedie is the same speed as _"C--"_.
+In that case, Speedie is the same speed as `C--`.

-Many popular libraries are written in "C--", especially sound/graphics/compression libs.
+Many popular libraries are written in `C--`, especially sound/graphics/compression libs.
 But probably most popular libs are written in `C/C++`, for example XML libs, database libs, etc. And so Speedie won't be faster than `C++` for those sound/graphics libs... as they are already `C--`.

 In fact, if you look at Speedie's internals... its pretty much written in `C--`, so we are building on a very fast basis.